-- Implementing good levels of discipline to ensure all pupils can benefit from the opportunities provided by education and to minimise potential suspensions and exclusions. - Applying the civil standard of proof when establishing the facts in relation to a suspension or exclusion. - Complying with their statutory duties in relation to pupils with SEND when administering the suspension or exclusion process, as outlined in the Special Educational Needs and Disabilities (SEND) Policy.
+• Implementing good levels of discipline to ensure all pupils can benefit from the opportunities provided by education and to minimise potential suspensions and exclusions.

-- Considering any contributing factors that are identified after an incident of poor behaviour has occurred, e.g. if a pupil has suffered bereavement, experienced bullying or has a mental health issue. - Considering the use of a multi-agency assessment for a pupil who demonstrates persistent disruptive behaviour. - Reviewing the effectiveness of suspensions and exclusions as sanctions, e.g. if a pupil has received multiple suspensions or is approaching the legal limit for suspensions in an academic year. - Considering what extra support may be needed to identify and address the needs of individual pupils, particularly those with SEND, those eligible for FSM, LAC and those from certain ethnic groups. - Engaging effectively with parents in supporting the behaviour of pupils with additional needs. - Determining whether a pupil will be suspended or excluded on disciplinary grounds. - Withdrawing any suspensions or exclusions that have not been reviewed by the governing board, where appropriate. - Ensuring any decision to suspend or exclude is lawful, rational, reasonable, fair and proportionate. - Complying with the requirements of the Equality Act 2010 when deciding whether to suspend or exclude a pupil. - Ensuring they have considered their legal duty of care when sending a pupil home following a suspension or exclusion. - Making the decision to suspend or exclude based on the evidence available at the time, regardless of any police investigation and/or criminal proceedings. - Notifying a pupil's parents without delay where the decision is taken to suspend or exclude the pupil, including the days on which the parents must ensure the pupil is not present in a public place at any time during school hours, as well as any other necessary information statutorily required. - Ensuring that all information provided to parents is clear and easily understood. - Notifying the governor responsible and LA of their decision to exclude a pupil where appropriate, as well as the pupil's home authority if required. - Notifying the governing board once per term of any exclusions in the headteacher's report to governors. - Organising suitable work for excluded pupils where alternative provision cannot be arranged.
+- Applying the civil standard of proof when establishing the facts in relation to a suspension or exclusion. - Complying with their statutory duties in relation to pupils with SEND when administering the suspension or exclusion process, as outlined in the Special Educational Needs and Disabilities (SEND) Policy. - Considering any contributing factors that are identified after an incident of poor behaviour has occurred, e.g. if a pupil has suffered bereavement, experienced bullying or has a mental health issue. - Considering the use of a multi-agency assessment for a pupil who demonstrates persistent disruptive behaviour. - Reviewing the effectiveness of suspensions and exclusions as sanctions, e.g. if a pupil has received multiple suspensions or is approaching the legal limit for suspensions in an academic year. - Considering what extra support may be needed to identify and address the needs of individual pupils, particularly those with SEND, those eligible for FSM, LAC and those from certain ethnic groups. - Engaging effectively with parents in supporting the behaviour of pupils with additional needs. - Determining whether a pupil will be suspended or excluded on disciplinary grounds. - Adhering to their responsibilities when cancelling an exclusion before the governing board has met to consider whether the pupil should be reinstated.
+Withdrawing any suspensions or exclusions that have not been reviewed by the governing board, where appropriate. - Ensuring any decision to suspend or exclude is lawful, rational, reasonable, fair and proportionate. - Complying with the requirements of the Equality Act 2010 when deciding whether to suspend or exclude a pupil. - Ensuring they have considered their legal duty of care when sending a pupil home following a suspension or exclusion. - Making the decision to suspend or exclude based on the evidence available at the time, regardless of any police investigation and/or criminal proceedings. - Notifying a pupil's parents without delay where the decision is taken to suspend or exclude the pupil, including the days on which the parents must ensure the pupil is not present in a public place at any time during school hours, as well as any other necessary information statutorily required. - Ensuring that all information provided to parents is clear and easily understood. - Notifying the governor responsible and LA of their decision to exclude a pupil where appropriate, as well as the pupil's home authority if required. - Notifying the governing board once per term of any exclusions in the headteacher's report to governors. - Organising suitable work for excluded pupils where alternative provision cannot be arranged.

-Grounds for suspension or exclusion
+3. Grounds for suspension or exclusion